What Is a Soffit and Why Does Your Roof Need It?

 4. Aesthetic Appeal

 Soffits provide a finished look to the edge of your roof, helping to create clean, defined lines that boost curb appeal.
 Vented or solid soffit panels come in various colors and materials to match your home’s exterior.
+Taking the time to coordinate these panels with optimal house and roof color combinations can significantly elevate the overall exterior design of the property.

 - Cohesive design: Complements fascia, siding, and roofing components.